Classification of symplectic non-Hamiltonian circle actions on 4-manifolds: Definitions and main results

 The fixed points of the action coincide with the critical points of the Hamiltonian.
 Because the circle action has no fixed points, the circle-valued Hamiltonian $\Phi:M \rightarrow \mathbb{R}/P$ is a proper submersion.
-It follows that all the reduced spaces have the same genus $g$, and all the level sets of $\Phi$ have the same isotropy data, which can be characterized by a list of coprime residue classes $C_1,...,C_k$ (see Lemma \ref{same_genus_and_isotropy_data}).
-Both $g$ and $C_1,...,C_k$ are invariant under equivariant symplectomorphisms, and we call them the \textbf{genus invariant} and the \textbf{isotropy data invariant}.
+It follows that all the reduced spaces have the same genus $g$, and all the level sets of $\Phi$ have the same isotropy data, which can be characterized by a list of coprime residue classes $C_1,\dots,C_k$ (see Lemma~\ref{same_genus_and_isotropy_data}).
+Both $g$ and $C_1,\dots,C_k$ are invariant under equivariant symplectomorphisms, and we call them the \textbf{genus invariant} and the \textbf{isotropy data invariant}.

-For instance, Example \ref{intro_example} has reduced spaces diffeomorphic to spheres, with two singularities at the north and south poles (if $k>1$).
+For instance, Example~\ref{intro_example} has reduced spaces diffeomorphic to spheres, with two singularities at the north and south poles (if $k>1$).
 Its genus invariant is $0$, and its isotropy data invariant is the two coprime residue classes $(k, \ell \mod k), (k, -\ell \mod k)$ when $k > 1$, or an empty list when $k=1$.

 The \textbf{Duistermaat-Heckman measure} on $\image(\Phi)$ is the pushforward of the \textbf{Liouville measure} $\frac{\omega^2}{2!}$ under the Hamiltonian $\Phi$.
-By \cite{duistermaat_heckman}, it is equal to $\rho_{\DuHe} \lambda$ where $\rho_{\DuHe}$ is a piece-wise polynomial, and $\lambda$ is the Lebesgue measure on $\image(\Phi)$ (see also Theorem \ref{duistermaat_heckman_thm}).
+By~\cite{duistermaat_heckman}, it is equal to $\rho_{\DuHe} \lambda$ where $\rho_{\DuHe}$ is a piece-wise polynomial, and $\lambda$ is the Lebesgue measure on $\image(\Phi)$ (see also Theorem~\ref{duistermaat_heckman_thm}).

-In Section \ref{section_circle_valued}, we prove the following lemma on the Duistermaat-Heckman measure of non-Hamiltonian circle actions in dimension four: \begin{lemma} Let $(M^4, \omega)$ be a compact connected symplectic manifold, equipped with a symplectic non-Hamiltonian $S^1$ action with a discrete group of periods $P$, and let $\Phi:M \rightarrow \mathbb{R}/P$ be a circle-valued Hamiltonian for the action.
-Then the Duistermaat-Heckman measure on $\mathbb{R}/P$ is translation invariant, and the Seifert Euler number of each level set of $\Phi$ is 0. \end{lemma} It follows from Lemma \ref{duistermaat_heckman_constant} that the Duistermaat-Heckman measure is equal to $c_{\DuHe}\lambda$ for some constant $c_{\DuHe}$.
+In Section~\ref{section_circle_valued}, we prove the following lemma on the Duistermaat-Heckman measure of non-Hamiltonian circle actions in dimension four: \begin{lemma} Let $(M^4, \omega)$ be a compact connected symplectic manifold, equipped with a symplectic non-Hamiltonian $S^1$ action with a discrete group of periods $P$, and let $\Phi:M \rightarrow \mathbb{R}/P$ be a circle-valued Hamiltonian for the action.
+Then the Duistermaat-Heckman measure on $\mathbb{R}/P$ is translation invariant, and the Seifert Euler number of each level set of $\Phi$ is 0. \end{lemma} It follows from Lemma~\ref{duistermaat_heckman_constant} that the Duistermaat-Heckman measure is equal to $c_{\DuHe}\lambda$ for some constant $c_{\DuHe}$.
 We call $c_{\DuHe}$ the \textbf{Duistermaat-Heckman constant} of the space.
 It is invariant under equivariant symplectomorphisms.
-For instance, the Duistermaat-Heckman constant of Example \ref{intro_example} is $\frac{8\pi^2}{k}$.
+In fact, we have the useful equality